quantaosun/Ambertools-OpenMM-MD/README.md

 # Ambertools-OpenMM-MD
-# A bug has been detected, will be correct soon.
 This repository try to introduce molecular dynamics of protein-ligand complex to more people, especially those beginners, with all open-sourced resouces.
 Ambertools (https://ambermd.org/AmberTools.php), H++ web server (http://biophysics.cs.vt.edu/), openmm (https://openmm.org/), and py3Dmol (https://github.com/avirshup/py3dmol), as well as open babel (https://github.com/openbabel/openbabel) are the main components of this protocal.
 The force field used is Amber (https://ambermd.org/AmberModels.php) for protein and GAFF (http://ambermd.org/antechamber/gaff.html) for small molecule.